Roy Harper (character): 1941–1992: Origin, Teen Titans, addiction and fatherhood

 When the Teen Titans formed again, Roy rejoined the team.
 He created a band, Great Frog, with fellow Titan Mal Duncan.
 Roy also managed the Titans' base of operations under the nightclub Gabriel's Horn, where his band played frequently.

 After he went solo, Roy started working with the US Drug Enforcement Administration (DEA), working as a counselor in various anti-drug programs as well as in helping taking down drug operations and drug lords.
 His work with the DEA led to him joining the Central Bureau of Intelligence (CBI), a fictional federal agency in the DC Universe, where he worked as an agent and spy.
 While on undercover assignment with the CBI in Japan, Roy was supposed to capture the assassin Cheshire, but they fell in love and had a relationship.
 His feelings for her made him turn a blind eye and let her go free.

 About a year later, Roy met Cheshire again on a mission with the Titans, where he found out he fathered a daughter with her, Lian.
 Cheshire, however, only allowed Roy to see her once.
-Desperate to see Lian again on her first birthday, Roy sought the help of his best friend, Dick Grayson, now going by Nightwing.
-The two of them found Lian and fought off Cheshire, where Dick helped him find Lian and give her to him.
+Desperate to see Lian again on her first birthday, Roy sought the help of his best friend, Dick Grayson, the hero Nightwing.
+The two of them found Lian and fought off Cheshire.
 It was here that Cheshire realized how much more dangerous her life as an assassin was, and she decided to give Roy full custody of Lian.

 As he sought a calmer place to learn how to raise Lian, Roy left the CBI and briefly moved to Northern Ireland, where his birth ancestors came from.
 Despite his attempt to avoid his work as a superhero there, he found that he could not avoid it as he found himself in the middle of a mystery.
 He then moved to Los Angeles, where he took up work as a private detective, balancing that job with being Speedy and raising his daughter.
 It was during this time that Roy also fully reunited with Oliver after some time of not being on full speaking terms, where he was finally prepared to forgive him and accept him as a father.